Seyoung-Won/Seyoung-Won.github.io/_pages/research.md

 **Working Paper & Work in Progress**
 ---
-* "Climate Change and the US Macroeconomy: Time-Varying Parameter Approach with Stochastic Volatility"
+* "Global oil price and its impact on South Korean macroeconomy"

-* "Climate Change and the US Macroeconomy: Time-Varying Parameter Approach with Stochastic Volatility"
+* "Weather and large macroeconomics variables"